 [F] 903.2.11.1.3 Basements.
-Where any portion of a basement is located more than 75 feet (22 860 mm) from openings required by Section 903.2.11.1, the basement shall be equipped throughout with an approved automatic sprinkler system.
+Where any portion of a basement is located more than 75 feet (22 860 mm) from openings required by Section 903.2.11.1, or where walls, partitions or other obstructions are installed that restrict the application of water from hose streams, the basement shall be equipped throughout with an approved automatic sprinkler system.

 [F] 903.2.11.2 Rubbish and linen chutes.
 An automatic sprinkler system shall be installed at the top of rubbish and linen chutes and in their terminal rooms.
-Chutes extending through three or more floors shall have additional sprinkler heads installed within such chutes at alternate floors.
+Chutes shall have additional sprinkler heads installed at alternate floors and at the lowest intake.
+Where a rubbish chute extends through a building more than one floor below the lowest intake, the extension shall have sprinklers installed that are recessed from the drop area of the chute and protected from freezing in accordance with Section 903.3.1.1.
+Such sprinklers shall be installed at alternate floors, beginning with the second level below the last intake and ending with the floor above the discharge.
 Chute sprinklers shall be accessible for servicing.